Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 transformers_1             : ok=81   changed=10   unreachable=0    failed=0    skipped=44   rescued=0    ignored=0
 ```

-For details about the webapp URLs, location of logs, configuration, and more, see [useful information](#usefulinfo).
+For details about the webapp URLs, location of logs, configuration, and more, see [Useful information](#usefulinfo).

 If you're deploying a production system, ensure that you review the additional information provided in [Securing your installation]({% link content-services/latest/admin/securing-install.md %}).

 ### Additional command switches for ansible-playbook

 There are other useful arguments you can use with the `ansible-playbook` command.
-Some are mentioned bellow, but take a look at [The ansible-playbook documentation](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html){:target="_blank"} for a complete list of options.
+Some are mentioned below, but take a look at [The ansible-playbook documentation](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html){:target="_blank"} for a complete list of options.

 * `-k`: Prompt for SSH password.
 Useful when no SSH keys have been deployed but needs to be the same on all hosts (prefer SSH whenever possible).
 * `-K`: Prompt for sudo password.
 Useful when the user used to connect to the machine is not `root`.